SaliElloh/dijkstra-s-algorithm/README.md

 ### Algorithm explained:

-A graph is a mathematical construct consisting of sets of vertices and edges.
 Dijiktra’s algorithm calculates the lowest cost or "cheapest way" to travel between two points or vertices in a <b>weighted graph</b>.
 The algorithm utilizes nodes to represent graph points and assigns them tentative distance values to determine the shortest path from the source node to other nodes in the graph.

 The steps of the algorithm go as follows: